tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 ## AI can do all low-context tasks equally well

-Low-context / no-context tasks
+Low-context / no-context tasks (easy to describe)
+- Doing A-level math calculations
+- Writing an A-level General Paper essay
 - Competitive programming
-- Writing an A-level General Paper essay

-High-context tasks
+High-context tasks (difficult to describe)
 - Implementing a button on the Quora website
 - Planning how to improve Quora recommendation systems